 As a family-owned company, Eppendorf can look back on an impressive history of social engagement practiced at every level.
 Eppendorf’s activities as a corporate citizen are motivated by our purpose of helping to improve human living conditions.
 Our commitment to society focuses primarily on supporting community activities in the areas surrounding the locations where we operate.
 In this context, we concentrate our resources on carefully chosen initiatives and projects with which we can use our commitment to make the biggest impact.
 The main areas we focus on are education and science, humanitarian and social projects, as well as community and environmental projects.
+Since November 1, 2022, a corporate standard has governed the awarding of grants throughout the Group.

 Commitment rooted in the company

 We established the Corporate Citizenship & Governmental Affairs department at Eppendorf in April 2021.
-Its role is to engage in open and purposeful communication with stakeholders, including institutions such as industry associations, NGOs and non-profit organizations, as well as with political decision-makers.
+Its role is to engage in open and purposeful communication with stakeholders, including institutions such as industry associations, non-governmental and non-profit organizations, as well as with political decision-makers.
 It is also tasked with managing Eppendorf’s donations and sponsoring activities as well as monitoring their impact.
 The department coordinates all global and local activities in this regard based on a set of clear strategic objectives that are consistent with Eppendorf’s corporate vision and communicates them in collaboration with the Corporate Communications department.
 As a general rule, all sponsorship activities and donations must comply with the applicable statutory requirements, with strict ethical standards, and with our Code of Conduct.

 Projects supported by Eppendorf – a few examples